adialmuhsin/aerospike/docker/README.md

 test     |                 |    |      |    0.000  |1.000  |1.000  |0.000  |    0.000  |0.000  |0.000  |    0.000  |0.000  |0.000
 Number of rows: 2
 ```

+## Reporting Issues

+Aerospike Enterprise evaluation users, if you have any problems with or questions about this image, please post on the [Aerospike discussion forum](https://discuss.aerospike.com) or open an issue in [aerospike/aerospike-server-enterprise.docker](https://github.com/aerospike/aerospike-server-enterprise.docker/issues).

+Enterprise customers are welcome to participate in the community forum, but can also report issues through the [enterprise support system](https://support.aerospike.com/).

+Community Edition users may report problems or ask questions about this image on the [Aerospike Forums](https://discuss.aerospike.com/) or open an issue in [aerospike/aerospike-server.docker](https://github.com/aerospike/aerospike-server.docker/issues).

+## License

+If you are using Aerospike Database CE refer to the license information in the [aerospike/aerospike-server](https://github.com/aerospike/aerospike-server) repository.